 Jamason Byrd

 The PA-30 senders are amazing!
-Garmin finally enabled 6 tank support with the latest TXI release and I couldn’t be happier with the fuel senders now.
+Garmin finally enabled six tank support with the latest TXI release and I couldn’t be happier with the fuel senders now.
 I now have all tanks calibrated to within a gallon accuracy.

 The calibration was a massive PITA, but well worth it!!